 Let’s have a look at a few examples.
 There are two types of conversational interfaces.
-Voice assistant, such as Alexa or Siri, is the first, and Chatbots are the second option.
+Voice assistants, such as Alexa or Siri, are the first, and Chatbots are the second option.
 Their primary purpose is to take commands from users in chats and carry on the conversation in a human-like manner.
 Customers get a more “human” experience due to many conceivable scenarios.

 Features Should be Included in Simple and Advanced eCommerce Chatbot

 There are so many alternatives you’ll need to decide on the objective of your future chatbot at this point.
 Your future chatbot could do things like:

 - Check the status of your order

 Alternatively, because this technology has so many business applications, these functions can be combined into a single chatbot.

 Chatbot programming platforms only provide the most basic features.
 If you want a personalized bot, you’ll need to think about a few things.
 These elements are dependent on your business demands; therefore, be specific when approaching chatbot creation businesses.

 We’ve compiled a list of both fundamental and complex functions that should be included in each business app: